Serco Group plc – Annual report – 31 December 2018

 The Directors believe that a three-year period is appropriate since it reflects the fact that:

-The strategic plan set out in March 2015 significantly changed the direction of the Group as was necessary given its recent history as explained in previous shareholder communications and the onerous contracts which exist.
-The Group prepares a five-year business plan each year to establish whether it is on target to achieve its medium term goals.
-However, the financials for the last two years of this period are largely extrapolations of key assumptions as there is insufficient certainty, as discussed above, for conclusions to be drawn on the future prospects of the Group and for sensitivities and mitigation strategies to be overlaid.
-Therefore, whilst the strategic plan continues to be developed, it remains a goal for the Group and is a not a forecast based on known assumptions and a proven track record of performance; this makes assessing the longer term viability a challenge.
+The strategic plan set out in March 2015 significantly changed the direction of the Group as explained in previous shareholder communications.
+This plan is still being executed with the Group preparing an updated five-year business plan each year to establish whether it is on target to achieve its long-term goals.
+However, the financials for the last three years of this period are largely extrapolations of key assumptions used in the budget process.
+Given the difficulties of forecasting over a long time period it would be inappropriate to draw conclusions on the future prospects of the Group and for developing sensitivities and mitigation strategies.
+Therefore, whilst the Five-year business plan continues to be developed, it remains a goal for the Group and is a not a forecast based on known assumptions; this makes assessing the longer term viability a challenge.

 Subject to these risks and on the basis of the analysis undertaken, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three-year period of their assessment.
 In doing so, it is recognised that such future assessments are subject to a level of uncertainty that increases further out in time and, therefore, future outcomes cannot be guaranteed or predicted with certainty.
 The Directors have made the following key assumptions in connection with this assessment:

-- There is no significant reduction in scale of existing contract operations or future bid pipeline as a result of customer policy or other changes;
+• there is no significant reduction in scale of existing contract operations as a result of customer policy or other changes;

-- There is no significant deterioration in new bid win rates from those anticipated;
+• there is no significant deterioration in new bid and rebid win rates from those anticipated;

-- The Group is able to complete the execution of its strategy, including further transformation in 2018 and 2019, and making progress to revenue growth and further margin improvement from 2019 onwards; and
+• the Group is able to complete the execution of its strategy, including further transformation in 2019, and making progress to revenue growth and further margin improvement from 2019 onwards; and

-- The Group is not subject to any material penalties or direct and indirect costs and/or losses arising from the current SFO investigation.
+• the Group is not subject to any significant penalties or direct and indirect costs and/or debarment from bidding for new contracts from the current SFO investigation, nor does the investigation adversely impact on existing contracts.